Should you do a Roth conversion before the (possible) expiration of TCJA in 2026?

 3. You move all $2M (for simplicity’s sake) into the fund.
 This happens with no tax consequences.
 Now, instead of owning $2M of Airbnb, you have $2M of a mix of Airbnb, Meta, Datadog, Fastly, Amazon, Microsoft, Tesla, Nvidia, etc. (all the other stocks that were invited to join the fund).
 You have moved from ownership of a single stock to (indirect) ownership of many stocks, without incurring any tax bill.

-5. You sell your share and now you owe taxes: The taxable gain is $3M- $20k = $2.98M.
+5. You choose to sell all that stock and now you owe taxes: The taxable gain is $3M- $20k = $2.98M.
 You pay long-term capital gains tax on that $2.98M.

 Why Would You Consider Using an Exchange Fund?